josevenzke/sorting-algorithms/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Webapp capable of showing visualization of sorting algorithms, even recursive ones.
+Webapp capable of showing visualization of sorting algorithms, even recursive ones!

 ### Built With